Frequently Asked Questions

 Does LLS offer any financial assistance?

 LLS has a Co-Pay Assistance Program that offers financial support towards the cost of insurance co-payments and/or insurance premium costs for prescription drugs.
 Patients must qualify both medically and financially for this program.
-LLS also has a Patient Financial Aid program that provides supplementary financial assistance to patients in need.
-The program is supported entirely by public contributions.
-To apply for the program, simply contact your local chapter (enter your zip code at the top of this page to find your local chapter) or complete and return the financial aid application to your local chapter.
+Visit our Financial Matters webpage for more information about financial assistance resources.

 What services does LLS provide?

-LLS offers many free services for patient and families through its National office and chapters across the United States and Canada, including its information specialists and this website.
-Visit the Get Information and Support section to find resources like:
+LLS offers many free services for patient and families through its National Office and chapters across the United States and Canada, including our Information Specialists and this website.
+Visit the Get Information and Support and Resource Center sections to find resources such as:

 Does LLS offer services for patients living outside of the United States?

 LLS features disease information and select professional and patient education programs globally via this website.
-Users may also speak with others coping with blood-related cancers by joining our Blood Cancer Discussion Boards.
-Additionally visitors may visit The Leukemia & Lymphoma Society of Canada's website which services both English- and French-speaking Canadians.
+Users may also speak with others coping with blood cancers by joining our Blood Cancer Discussion Boards and Online Chats.
+Additionally, visitors may visit The Leukemia & Lymphoma Society's Espanol website for information in Spanish, or The Leukemia & Lymphoma Society of Canada's website, which services both English- and French-speaking Canadians.

-The LLS Patient Financial Aid Program, Family Support Groups and First Connection Program are available only for people residing in the United States.
+The LLS Co-Pay Assistance Program, Family Support Groups and First Connection Program are available only for people residing in the United States.

 The Leukemia & Lymphoma Society cannot financially assist persons wishing to travel to the United States for treatment.
 The St. Jude Children's Research Hospital in Memphis, Tennessee will provide free services to children from outside the United States if they are previously untreated and/or currently are eligible for one of St. Jude's Clinical Trial programs.